Cipher tools

 Vigenère cipher

-encrypted with a key of TEST
+encrypted with a key of World

 would shift like: